uprev-mrt/utility-polypacket/exampleSample_ICD.md

 ### SendCmd
-Message to set command in node
+Message to send command to node

 * Packet ID: *[02]*